-Activating the ScreenPad takes a toll of .5-1.5 W per hour, depending on its settings and what you’re actually using it for, that’s why I would recommend keeping it off while using the laptop unplugged.
+Activating the ScreenPad takes a toll of .5-1.5 W per hour, depending on its settings and what you’re using it for, that’s why I would recommend keeping it off while using the laptop unplugged.

 Asus pairs the ZenBook 14 UX434FL model with a standard barrel-plug 65 Wh charger.
 There’s no quick charging, so a full-recharge takes about 2 hours.
-USB-C charging is still not supported on this series.
+USB-C charging is still not supported in this series.

 Price and availability